elunna/nerfhack-changelog/README.md

 * Monsters carrying non-cursed healthstones also gain regeneration.

 ### whetstone
-* Refined the functionality of whetstones and made much more user friendly.
+* Refined the functionality of whetstones and made much more functional and user friendly.
 We can now apply a stack of whetstones to a stack of weapons (Before this was limited to applying one whetstone to a single object).
 We can use (a)pply or #rub with whetstones.
-* Previously, whetstones took too long to use (very discouraging for players), the required time has been lowered considerably.
+* Previously, whetstones took too long to use and the required time has been lowered considerably.
 If sharpening a stack of weapons, the turns will scale with the size of the stack.
 Cavemen are skilled with rocks so they can sharpen much faster than other roles.
 * You can use whetstones in shallow water, pools, moats, rust traps, sinks, and toilets.
 * If you don't have a water source available, you can use potions of water.
-There is a 1d7 chance of using it up on each application.
+There is a 1d7 chance of using the potion up on each application.
-* In SLASH'EM, using a whetstone on one of these would also activate the quaffing effects of those features.
+* In SLASH'EM, using a whetstone on a water source would also activate the quaffing effects of those features.
 In NerfHack these effects have been removed.
 * Cursed whetstones can rust or corrode items.
 * Blessed whetstones can uncurse a cursed weapon, but lose their blessed state in the process.
+* Blessed whetstones can also enchant a +0 weapon up to a max of +1.
 * Whetstones can now remove corrosion (in addition to rust)